Harimhs/Credit-Scoring-XGBoost-vs-Manual-ANN-with-SHAP-LIME-Explanations/README.md

 ## Executive Summary

 This project builds and explains a credit risk model on the German Credit dataset, guiding a bank in predicting loan defaults and interpreting model decisions for regulatory transparency.
-We preprocess the data, engineer business-smart features (plus a KMeans risk segment), and compare XGBoost (ensemble) with a custom-built neural network.
+We preprocess the data, engineer business-smart features (plus a KMeans risk segment), and compare XGBoost (ensemble) with Random Forest.
 For interpretability, we apply SHAP (global \& local feature impact) and LIME (local surrogate explanations) to rigorously explain both global behaviors and individual customer decisions.

 ***